-We believe the only success worth achieving is success that is built on safety; and we are committed to providing the tools, equipment, training and guidance needed to help Tru-Check's employees work safely every day.
+We believe the only success worth achieving is the success that is built on safety; and we are committed to providing the tools, equipment, training, and guidance needed to help Tru-Check’s employees work safely every day.

-We continuously strive to improve our safety practices and we dedicate significant resources to provide a safe work environment for our employees.
+We continuously strive to improve our safety practices and we dedicate significant resources to providing a safe work environment for our employees.
 In addition, we are actively involved in training the future workforce to ensure that safety remains the top focus of our industry.
 Safety training includes both classroom and field training.
-We use videos, group discussion, installation manuals, proper use of personal protection equipment (PPE) and tools, standard industry practices, information from the National Safety Council and other sources.
+We use videos, group discussions, installation manuals, proper use of personal protection equipment (PPE) and tools, standard industry practices, information from the National Safety Council, and other sources.

 - Member National Safety Council since 2000

 - Criminal History Background Check(s)

 - Drug and Alcohol Substance Screenings; DOT where required

 - Physical Examination